maevezhw/CH2-PS178-Machine_Learning/README.md

 - Parameter input: id lapangan that is being shown, user's latitude, user's longitude

 ## recommend_based_on_location
-- Recommendations placed on the homepage in the "Fields for You" section provide a list of fields with the closest locations to the user
+- Recommendations placed on the homepage in the "Rekomendasi Lapangan Untukmu" section provide a list of fields with the closest locations to the user
 - Input parameters: user's latitude, user's longitude, and the input_field representing the type of field based on the user's interests.